-First-Year Seminar Preference Selection
+First Year Seminar Preference Selection

-Thursday, January 5 at 12:00 p.m. - Wednesday, January 11 at 5:00 p.m.
+Thursday, December 7 at 12:00 PM - Wednesday, December 13 at 5:00 PM (Eastern time)

-(Eastern time)

-All new students must register for a First-Year Seminar (FYSE) in the spring semester.
-The process begins by selecting 4 seminars from the list available.
+All new students must register for a First Year Seminar (FYSE) in the spring semester.
+The process begins by selecting 4 seminars from the list of seminars offered.
 Descriptions of each seminar are included in this booklet.

-At noon on January 5, you will receive an email in your Middlebury email account from the Office of the Registrar with an individualized link to a brief questionnaire asking you to choose 4 First-Year Seminars that interest you.
+At noon on December 7, you will receive an email in your Middlebury email account from the Office of the Registrar with an individualized link to a brief questionnaire asking you to choose 4 First Year Seminars that interest you.
 You must select 4 choices and you cannot repeat a choice.
 Since you will not be able to retake the survey, please proofread your choices carefully before you submit.
 Once you have submitted your choices, we cannot change the seminars you selected.